mongodb/genny/evergreen/system_perf/README.md

 compatibility purposes only for older versions of the mongo repository, and should not be modified.

-Any modifications to what Genny tasks should run should happen in the Evergreen Configuration found in the [DSI Repo](https://github.com/10gen/dsi/tree/master/evergreen/system_perf).
+Any modifications regarding which Genny tasks to run should happen in the Evergreen Configuration found in the [DSI Repo](https://github.com/10gen/dsi/tree/master/evergreen/system_perf).

 ## Patch-testing a new Genny Workload